 When you make a QCD, it excludes the amount donated from your taxable gross income.
 The lower taxable income can help with certain tax credits and deductions, and can also help prevent price hikes with medicare since it reduces your gross income.
 Additionally, it means you could take advantage of the high standard deduction since the QCD will not require itemized deductions for charitable donations.

 An important thing to know and remember is QCD transfers are not shown as separate amounts on Form 1099-R that your IRA custodian issues.
 It will show the total amount of distributions from the IRA during the year.
 It is up to you to keep track of how much was allocated for QCDs versus other distributions and report this on your tax forms.

-If you have questions about this or want to learn how you can take advantage of QCD’s, fill out the contact form below or give us a call 916-299-6800.
+If you have questions about this or want to learn how you can take advantage of QCD’s, contact us or give us a call 916-299-6800.

 Disclaimer: The information provided on this website does not, and is not intended to constitute as legal or financial advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Additional facts, facts specific to your situation may affect information contained herein.
 Information on this website may not constitute the most up-to-date legal or other information.
 This website may contain links to other third-party websites.
 Such links are only for the convenience of the reader, user or browser; Nelson & Associates, CPA’s does not confirm the validity of the contents of the third-party sites.